red-kite-solutions/stalker/CONTRIBUTING.md

 ### 1. Start your local K8s cluster

-If it is the first time that you start minikube on a computer, give it additional memory and cpus to avoid inconsistant behavior.
-It will create the minikube container, and this container will be used in the future.
-If you already have minikube running, you might want to `minikube delete`.
+If you're starting minikube on a computer for the first time, it's recommended to allocate more memory and CPUs to avoid any inconsistent behavior.
+This will create the minikube container that can be utilized in the future.
+In case you already have minikube running, you may consider deleting it using the command "minikube delete".

 ```bash
 minikube start --driver docker --cpus 4 --memory 8192
 ```

-Otherwise, if the minikube container was created before, you can just launch it with :
+If the minikube container has been previously created, simply initiate it by executing:

 ```bash
 minikube start --driver=docker